-I can’t wait to share how I made the cutest mini planter using a $3 Dollar Store triangle shelf and an old play-doh container.
+I can’t wait to share how I made the cutest DIY triangle shelf planter using a $3 Dollar Store triangle shelf and an old play-doh container.

 Welcome back for another month of Create with Me DIY Challenge!
 You can catch up on past months here.